phgie/chat/README.md

 - How do they interact?
 - How does the frontend interact with your classes?
 - Which enhancements come to your mind when talking about chat software solutions?

+---

+## Simple Customer Chat Application (Backend)
+Simple implementation for a messaging backend.
+Clients can use a frontend application (i.e. JavaScript Website) to call messaging URIs of the backend

+### Features
+- Clients connect to the backend through the backend message broker
+- The connection is broadcast to all support agents
+- An agent can initiate a private chat session with a specific user